 Eric Anfinson, CFA does not own shares in any of the securities mentioned above.

-Keith Schoonmaker, CFA does not own shares in any of the securities mentioned above.
+Keith Schoonmaker, CFA has a position in the following securities mentioned above: GM.
 Find out about Morningstar's editorial policies.